Frequently Asked Questions:

 How do I find out my student's bus route?

-CLICK HERE for the bus route query.
+CLICK HERE for the bus route information.

-What is the new Teen Driving Checkpoints Program?
+What is the Teen Driving Checkpoints Program?

 Checkpoints was developed by Dr. Bruce Simons-Morton of the National Institute of Child Health & Human Development.
 The program was adapted for use in Tennessee by the Department of Health, Division of Family Health and Wellness/Injury and Violence Prevention.
 One of the major goals of the Checkpoints Program is to reduce teen crashes and violations received by teen drivers.as well as to facilitate family involvement in the early months when teens are able to drive on their own.